 23. India offers you an enriching cultural experience

 India is a very diverse country, with more than 1.2 billion people.
 Different regions have their own distinct cultures.
-Language, religion, food and the arts are just some of the various aspects of Indian culture.
+Language, religion, food, and the arts are just some of the various aspects of Indian culture.
 Take your time and enjoy the rich and ancient cultures that abound in India.

 24. Cows are sacred in most parts of India

 You’ve heard the idiom, “Sacred cow” right?
-Well it has its origin from the Hindu religion in India.
+Well, it has its origin from the Hindu religion in India.
 In Hinduism, cows are thought to be sacred, or deeply respected.
 They are held in high esteem and Hindus worship cows.
 Cows are seen as a ‘caregiver’ or maternal figure.
 One Hindu goddess, Bhoomi, is usually shown in the form of a cow.
 She represents the Earth.
 Hindus who eat meat will avoid eating beef.

-25. India has some breathe-taking landscapes
+25. India has some breath-taking landscapes

 There you have it, the 25 things you did not know about studying in India.
 Which one of the points struck you the most?
 Tell us about it in the comments section.